fatbolster/tp/docs/UserGuide.md

 ### Adding an appointment: `appointment`

-Schedule an appointment for a patient.
+Schedule an appointment for a patient using a specified index.

 #### Command Format: